-- 21. As of July 2009 (date of issue), this HKSA conforms with International Standard on Auditing (ISA) 580, "Written Representations".
+- 21. As of January 2021, this HKSA conforms with International Standard on Auditing (ISA) 580, Written Representations.
 Compliance with the requirements of this HKSA ensures compliance with ISA 580. - 22.
-Additional local explanation is provided in footnote 1a and additional local guidance is provided in footnote 2a of Appendix 2.
+Additional local explanation is provided in footnote 1a and additional local guidance is provided in footnote 2a and 3a of Appendix 2.